The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: The National Folk Organization (NFO) was formed in 1986 to preserve, promote and provide opportunities in the folk arts.
+Information: The National Folk Organization (NFO) was founded in 1986 to preserve, promote and provide opportunities in the folk arts.
 The NFO was founded by Vytautas F. Beliajus, Mary Bee Jensen, George Frandsen, and L. DeWayne Young.

 The NFO was organized to unite individuals and organizations that support folk arts in the United States.
 Membership includes members of recreational folk dance and music groups, performing ensembles, researchers, choreographers, managers, teachers, foundations, institutions, camps, community ethnic festivals, and international festivals that host folk ensembles from abroad.